carlosschults/silly-sample-site/README.md

 # silly-sample-site
-A sample HTML document to be used in a Docker tutorial
+A sample HTML document to be used in a Docker tutorial for the Cloudbees blog